emilisto/oembed.js/README.md

 ## Still developing
 This is not even an alpha version as of yet.
-I just thought that in the true Github philosophy I'd publish the project while it's still beibg sketched out.
+I just thought that in the true Github philosophy I'd publish the project while it's still born.

 ## Todo
   * fix embedding of content type `rich` - somehow the included scripts